fluxninja/aperture/README.md

 # 🥷 FluxNinja Aperture

-Aperture is an observability-driven load management platform designed for classifying, scheduling, and rate-limiting API traffic in cloud applications.
+Aperture is an observability-driven load management platform designed for classifying, rate limiting, queuing and prioritizing API traffic in cloud applications.
 Built upon a foundation of observability and a global control plane, it offers a comprehensive suite of load management capabilities that enhance the reliability and performance of cloud applications while also optimizing resource utilization.

 Aperture seamlessly integrates with existing control points such as gateways, service meshes, and application middlewares.
 Moreover, it offers SDKs for